-Students in the Textiles and Clothing major (see §34.10.4) may complete a minor in Museum Curatorship and Conservation.
+Students in the Textiles and Clothing major (see §34.10.4) may complete a minor in Museum Curatorship and Conservation, which focuses on the collection, storage, and conservation of textile and apparel artefacts within museum settings.
 See §34.1(3) and Note.